-- Harold Lloyd was at least the Trope Codifier in Never Weaken, in which his character ends up being whisked away by a steel girder whilst attempting suicide, and is carried onto a building still under construction.
+- Harold Lloyd was the Trope Codifier, and probably the Trope Maker, in Never Weaken, in which his character ends up being whisked away by a steel girder whilst attempting suicide, and is carried onto a building still under construction.

 - The Laurel and Hardy silent short Liberty climaxes with the duo getting stranded atop an unfinished skyscraper...with a live crab in Ollie's pants, no less.

 - The film Baby's Day Out makes use of this trope after two crooks chase a kidnapped baby into a construction zone.

 - No Deposit No Return: Jay, Bert, and Duster end up on one of these after accidentally sliding off the roof of their apartment.